LeaKaftan/leakaftan/content/research/index.md

 ### Work in progress

-_title hidden for review_, together with Nils-Christian Bormann
+_title hidden for review_, together with Nils-Christian Bormann, currently under review with the _European Journal of Political Research_

 "Government Formation in Interwar Europe: New Data and Analysis", together with Nils-Christian Bormann, presented at APSA in 2022